DaanStreng/WolfpackUI/README.md

   </div>
 </div>
 ```
+Please note that for a wpui-if attribute, the value of the attribute gets processed as if it is code.
+So you can use whatever equation you wish in there

 ### nested objects and properties
 It is completely fine to use the nested values of objects like